CZ-NIC/dns-probe/doc/Configuration.rst

 The default value of 7 indicates that DNS Probe should use the first 3 CPU cores with IDs of 0, 1 and 2.

-.. _dns-ports:

-dns-ports
-^^^^^^^^^

-:data node: ``/cznic-dns-probe:dns-probe/dns-ports``
-:default: 53

-List of transport protocol port numbers that DNS Probe will check for in incoming packets to recognize DNS traffic.

-The default value of 53 is the standard DNS server port as defined in [RFC1035]_.

 export-dir
 ^^^^^^^^^^